Sai-Farahani/Effective-Cpp-Notes/README.md

 - Unlike compositon, private inheritance can enable the empty base opimization.
 This can be importnat for library developers who strive to minimize object sizes.

 # 40. Use multiple inheritances judiciously

+Multiple inheritance can easily case name conficts

+	class BorrowableItem
+	{
+	public:
+		void checkOut();
+	};

+	class ElectronigGadget
+	{
+	private:
+		bool checkOut() const;
+	};

+	class MP3Plazer : public BorrowableItem, public ElectronicGadget { ... };
+	MP3Player mp;
+	mp.checkOut(); // ambiguious the compiler doesn't know which function to call even if one function is private
+	// fixable tho
+	mp.BorrowableItem::checkOut();

+In practical applications, two classes often inherit from the same parent class, and then one class inherits these two classes

+	class Parent { ... };
+	class First : public Parent { ... };
+	class Second : public Parent { ... };
+	class last : public First, public Second { ... };

+Summarization:
+-  Multiple inheritance is more complex than single inheritance.
+It can lead to new ambiguity issues and to the need for virtual inheritance.
+- Virtual inheritance imposes costs in size, speed and complexity of initialization and assignment.
+It's most practical when virtual base classes have no data.
+- Multiple inhertance does have legitimate uses, One scenario involves combing public inheritance from an Interface class with private inheritance from a class that helps with implementation